-- Dynamically reacts to changes in traffic load, traffic matrix and network state. - Link and node failures. - Requires continuous processing by network nodes.
+- Dynamically reacts to changes in traffic load, traffic matrix and network state. - Link and node failures. - It is a burden to collect info about far away nodes - Requires continuous processing by network nodes.

 Traditional routing in the PSTN (ISDN) is static